-Figure 11: Histogram of the total sizes of bankruptcy events, measured as the fraction of firms B that fail during each event.
-There are more large events when only one risk model is used.
-We use an ensemble of 400 replications of simulations of 4,000 time steps with margin of safety $\mu = 2$.
+Figure 11: Histogram of the total sizes of bankruptcy events, measured as the fraction of firms B that fail during each event. ensemble of 400 replications of simulations of 4,000 time steps with margin of safety $\mu = 2$.
 The y-axis is in log scale.

 Bankruptcies are a key measure of systemic risk.
 To study how the number of risk models affects this, we compile statistics about the size of bankruptcy cascades, which we measure as the share of bankrupt firms $B_t = b_t/f_t$.
 Here, b_t is the number of bankrupt firms at time t and and f_t the total number of firms at time t).
 Similarly, we look at the number of non-recovered claims.
 This is the number of times that a policy isn't paid due to the default of an insurance company.
 We measure this in terms of the number of unpaid claims C_t at each time step.
 Both numbers include both insurance and reinsurance firms.
 We study the distribution of these variables across all replications and the entire history of each replication of every setting of the simulation.
-Figure 11 shows the distributions of sizes of bankruptcy cascades20 while Figure 12 shows the distribution of the number of non-recovered claims.
+Figure 11 shows the distributions of sizes of bankruptcy cascades23 while Figure 12 shows the distribution of the number of non-recovered claims.

-19 Available capital is the capital that is not tied up covering existing contracts, essentially the capacity to write additional business.
+$^{^{22}}$ Available capital is the capital that is not tied up covering existing contracts, essentially the capacity to write additional business.